 April 19, 2011: Dan Rather

-who has circled the globe reporting on some of the most significant events of our time, spoke on “What I’ve Learned from a Lifetime of Reporting,” at 7 p.m., April 19, 2011, in Brown Auditorium, as part of the University of Louisiana at Monroe’s Lyceum Series.
+Dan Rather, who has circled the globe reporting on some of the most significant events of our time, will speak on “What I’ve Learned from a Lifetime of Reporting,” at 7 p.m., April 19, 2011, in Brown Auditorium, as part of the University of Louisiana at Monroe’s Lyceum Series.

-Earlier in the day, Rather shared his experiences with ULM students in a master class, followed by a short visit with local media outlets before heading to the Patron Party scheduled at 5:30 p.m. in the ULM Seventh Floor Library Conference Center.
+Earlier in the day, Rather will share his experiences with ULM students in a master class, followed by a short visit with local media outlets before heading to a Patron Party scheduled at 5:30 p.m. in the ULM Conference Center.

 “We are extremely pleased to host another in a long succession of notable speakers for our annual Lyceum event,” said ULM Provost Steve Richters.